CumulusNetworks/docs/content/cumulus-netq-31/Get-Started/NetQ-User-Interface-Overview/Access-the-UI.md

 {{< /tabs >}}

-To log out of the UI:
+To log out of the NetQ UI:

 1. Click <img src="https://icons.cumulusnetworks.com/17-Users/19-Natural-Close%20Up-Single%20User-Man/single-man-circle.svg" height="18" width="18"/> at the top right of the application.